 Public relations is a critical element of your app marketing plan.
 There are a few key elements to pay attention to when considering your PR options:

-Writing and distributing press releases are a nice way to announce a new app or keep the public looped into improvements and updates.
+Writing and distributing press releases is a nice way to announce a new app or keep the public looped into improvements and updates.
 Press releases used in conjunction with influencer outreach can be especially powerful for your app.
 At PMG, we use a number of different sources to promote our press releases including: PressCable, iReach by PR Newswire and PRWeb, with each resource boasting different price points and distribution methods.
 But no matter your selected channel, you should strive to increase the longevity of your press release with social media, email promotion, and influencer outreach.

 Influencer outreach can take many forms.
 When it comes to leveraging press releases, you may want to reach out to noteworthy publications with information about the press release.
 Influencer outreach also includes guest blogging and more direct promotion.
 There are a number of sites and blogs that reviews apps.
 Getting your app on one of these sites may improve your chances of going viral or, at the very least, being seen by your target market.